Overlap Ratio

 | code review ↔ design review | 2 | 281 | 0.007 |

-The most telling result: when looking at the error classes of shared rejections—cases where two gates rejected the same task for the same type of error—there were exactly 3 instances out of 702 classified rejections.
+The most telling result: when looking at the error classes of shared rejections—cases where two gates rejected artifacts from the same task for the same type of error—there were exactly 3 instances out of 702 classified rejections.
 Almost zero true redundancy.
 The rest were complementary: same task, different problems caught by each gate.

 The software pipeline omega (0.118) and the strong prostate model (0.125) are nearly identical despite being completely different domains.
 The weak multi-organ model (0.767) is six times higher.
 Same verification architecture, same pattern: the topology determines coverage quality, and model quality determines where on the spectrum you land.